KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_variants/README.md

 | `sneaker_red`                      | `shoelace_hole_material_purple` |
 | `sneaker_black`                    | `shoelace_hole_material_yellow` |

-(_the authors of this spec are not product designer, apologies for the dubious colour choices_)
+(_the authors of this spec are not product designers, apologies for the dubious colour choices_)

-The currently active `material` for a `mesh primitive` is found by stepping through this array of mappings, and selecting the first one which contains any one of the currently active tag.
+Application-specific logic defines the concept of a set of active tags, which may be empty.
+The currently active `material` for a `mesh primitive` is found by stepping through this array of mappings in order, and selecting the first one which contains somewhere in its list of tags any one of the currently active tags.
+The corresponding material is assigned to the mesh.
 If none match, fall back on vanilla glTF behaviour.

 In other words, **this is not a literal mapping** in its glTF form – exporters, take note.